 You’ll undertake field visits to a broad range of workplaces, community groups, and recreational, cultural and educational facilities.
 You’ll benefit from Melbourne Polytechnic’s community and industry partnerships in hospitality.

-You may gain full-time, part-time or casual work through your work placement in roles such as kitchen hand or waiter.
+You may gain full-time, part-time or casual work through your work placement in roles such as kitchen hand, food production.

 You will complete 300 hours of practical placement.
 You’ll plan and organise this with one of our teachers, then evaluate the experience afterwards.
 In conjunction with a teacher, you’ll identify your strengths, weaknesses and future learning requirements to support employment.